circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 For more on `circleci tests glob` and `circleci tests split` commands, please refer to our documentation on [Parallelism with CircleCI CLI](https://circleci.com/docs/2.0/parallelism-faster-jobs).

----

-Success!
-You just set up CircleCI 2.0 for a Ruby on Rails app.
-Check out our [Job page](https://circleci.com/gh/CircleCI-Public/circleci-demo-ruby-rails){:rel="nofollow"} to see how this looks when building on CircleCI.

 ## Deployment

 See the [Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) document for examples of deploy target configurations.